qnx-ports/build-files/ports/aws-crt-cpp/README.md

 There are a total of 199 tests.
 Known test skips and failures include:

 - All MQTT IoT related tests are untested for now (117 tests)
-- Few HTTP (3 pass and 3 failed) tests are skipped from running in test script since they cause Segmentation fault and stop complete test run
+- Few HTTP (3 pass and 3 failed) tests are skipped from running in test script since halt test script run due to segmentation/memory faults
-  1. Tests which pass and cause Segmentation fault (are supposed to):
+  1. Tests which pass and cause memory fault (are supposed to):
   - HttpDownloadNoBackPressureHTTP1_1
   - HttpDownloadNoBackPressureHTTP2
   - HttpStreamUnActivated